Cat Matlala: Madlanga Commission

 Matlala remains in custody after the Alexandra Magistrate’s Court denied his bail application, citing him as a flight risk with substantial resources and influence.
 His legal team elevated his bail application to the Gauteng High Court in Johannesburg in an attempt to overturn the lower‐court denial.
-However ,on 27 October 2025, Matlala had his bail application denied.
+However, on 27 October 2025, Matlala had his bail application denied.
 An article in the Daily Maverick urges that Matlala should be declared a “National Key Point.”
 The article highlights how deeply his alleged influence has penetrated state institutions.
 The article argues that his business and political connections, particularly in state security, policing, and tenders, have made him a pivotal figure in South Africa’s “capture” debates.

 Crime-intelligence testimony has linked Katiso Molefe to Matlala.
 Both are part of the “Big Five cartel” (a syndicate alleged to engage in things like contract killings, tender fraud, kidnappings, drug distribution, and cross-border hijackings).
 Molefe has been charged with the murder of an engineer, and ballistic evidence links a rifle used in that case also to the attempted murder of a person linked to Matlala.

 Giving his testimony in November 2025, Brown Mogotsi mentioned that Vusi “CAT” Matlala was referred to as “John Wick” in Crime Intelligence circles as well as around communities in Tshwane, where he assassinated gang members belonging to Boko Haram in Mamelodi.

+In January 2026 the commission revealed Whatsapp communication between Matlala and Kwazulu Natal Hawks head, Major‑General Lesetja Senona.
+The messages showed that Senona shared confidential and sensitive police information with Matlala.
+Senona's son was also mentioned as having business ties with Matlala.
+During the commission session, Senona was asked to shed light into messages that might have been referring to Babaita Deokaran sent by Matlala before her murder.